smlindauer/open-model-manager-resources/runOpenMM/README.md

     chmod +x run_docker_container
     ```

-9. Run the run_docker_container script using the appropriate values for the variables. </br>
+9. Run the run_docker_container script using the appropriate values for the variables. <br>
    ***Note:** If you are running in TLS mode, make sure to add the --tls option when running the run_docker_container script.*

    ```